santosh-anumula/checkers-engine/docs/README.md

 ### Game End Conditions:
 Detects win/loss by piece count or by a player having no legal moves.

-### Text-Based Interface:
-The game board is displayed in the console.

 ## 3. How to Run
 To get the game running on your local machine, follow these steps: